She Crossed the Ocean to Find Her Love

 Erna Lindner was born on May 27, 1904 on a farm in Austria, which later became part of Czechoslovakia.
-Her parents, Alban Hager and Sylvia Kainz, worked “night and day” on the farm, and when Alban had to fight in the First World War, the running of the farm fell on Sylvia and their five children: Alban, Jr., Theresa, Walter, Erna and Martin.
-Erna says that it was “a very, very, very had life.
-Very difficult,” even after her father came back from the war, though, she says, “we always had plenty of good, fresh food.”
-Erna says that no one really went to school, except Sunday school, and as young people they never went out and socialized, as there was always too much work to do on the farms.
+Her parents, Alban Hager and Sylvia Kainz, worked “night and day” on the farm, and when Alban had to fight in the First World War, the running of the farm fell to Sylvia and her five children: Alban, Jr.; Theresa; Walter; Erna; and Martin.
+Erna says that it was “a very, very, very had life,” even after her father came back from the war, though, she says, “we always had plenty of good, fresh food.”
+Erna says that no one really went to school, except Sunday school, and even as young adults, they never went out and socialized, as there was always too much work to do on the farm.

-Erna stuck with the group on the long ship ride over and then traveled to Chicago, where she was reunited with her sister, Theresa.
+Erna stuck with the group on the long ship ride over and then traveled alone to Chicago, where she was reunited with her sister, Theresa.
 Erna immediately found a job as a waitress at a restaurant at Cicero and 26th and then began looking for Theo.
-She finally found him and within 3 months of arriving in America, she married Theo Lindner.
+She finally found him, and within three months of arriving in America, she married him.
 They had a small wedding dinner for immediate family only and went to live with Theresa until they could get someplace of their own.
-Theo worked as a tailor, and Erna eventually got a job in a factory, which she stayed at for 31 years.
+Theo worked as a tailor, and Erna eventually got a job in a factory, where she stayed for 31 years.

 Erna continued working, even after Theo’s death, supporting herself and helping with her grandchildren.
 She was an extremely hard worker, never taking time for herself or any hobbies, except for dancing.
 She loved music and continued to go to dance halls until she was seventy-five years old, at which point, she says, her legs “finally gave out.”
 She never traveled, except for her one-time trip from Austria/Czechoslovakia to Chicago.
 After that, she says, she “never once stepped foot out of Chicago.”

 In her later years, unfortunately, more sadness occurred for Erna.
-Her daughter, Sarah, became ill, and Erna spent the last fifteen years of Sarah’s life going to hospitals to visit her whenever she had to be admitted and helping Sarah’s husband and children when she was at home.
-Not only was this difficult to deal with over the years, but then one of Sarah’s son’s, Vincent, committed suicide, leaving behind two children and his wife, who was eight months pregnant at the time.
-Erna says that Vincent died in a car accident of sorts, that he was in a closed garage and died of “fumes,” though she doesn’t equate his death with suicide.
+Her daughter, Sarah, became ill, and Erna spent the last fifteen years of Sarah’s life going to hospitals to visit her whenever she had to be admitted and helping her with her children, Vincent and Fanny.
+Not only was this difficult to deal with over the years, but then Vincent committed suicide, leaving behind two children of his own and a wife, who was eight months pregnant at the time.
+Erna explains that Vincent died in a car “accident”—that he was in a closed garage and died of “fumes.”
+She does not equate his death with suicide.
 Whether she cannot face the truth or was never really told the truth, is unclear.
-Not long after that, Sarah died, too, as well as her daughter, Ruth’s, husband.
+Not long after Vincent’s suicide, Sarah died, too.
+And shortly after that, Erna’s son-in-law, Ralph, (her daughter, Ruth’s husband) died as well.

 (Originally written: May 1996)